misiekhardcore/infra-report-action/README.md

 # Infra report action

-Fast and flexible Github action to gather information from last runs of selected GHA, state of ArgoCD environments and Snyk projects vulnerabilities.
+Fast and flexible Github action to gather information from last runs of selected GHA, lists a summary of PRs for matching params, state of ArgoCD environments and Snyk projects vulnerabilities.

 Fully configurable with a configuration file.
 Disable any part of the action by not passing a corresponding token.